compulim/react-accent-color/README.md

 </PaletteProvider>
 ```

-> You can also override accent color by adding another layer of `<PaletteProvider>`.
+> Tips: You can also override accent color by adding another layer of `<PaletteProvider>`.

 ### Working with glamor